No Text Needed: Forecasting MT Quality and Inequity from Fertility and Metadata: Results and Discussion

 \subsection{Feature Importance Analysis}

-Table \ref{tab:model_direction_comparison} reveals distinct patterns in how XGBoost and Random Forest prioritize linguistic features across translation directions.
+Table \ref{tab:model_direction_comparison} reveals distinct patterns in how XGBoost and Random Forest prioritize language-level metadata across translation directions.
 For English-to-XX translation, XGBoost places overwhelming emphasis on Joshi Class (0.365 importance), indicating that resource-level categorization is the most critical factor when translating into diverse target languages.
 This is followed by regional patterns (0.206) and language family relationships (0.133), creating a clear hierarchical structure focused on language categorizations.

 Random Forest shows a more distributed approach for English-to-XX translation, with Joshi Class leading (0.205) but at much lower intensity than XGBoost, followed closely by individual language codes (0.183) and regional groupings (0.161).
 This more balanced distribution suggests Random Forest's ensemble approach captures a broader range of linguistic patterns rather than focusing heavily on a single dominant feature.